Chemistry Olympiad

 Competition in the Local exam is open to all high school students in the California Section.
 Competition in the National exam is limited to US Citizens and Green Card holders based on performance in the Local exam with a limit of no more than two students per high school.
 Please see the list of counties in our Section here.

 The Local exam is a 60-question multiple choice exam given in early March.
-Students attending schools that participate in the Olympiad must take the Local exam with their classmates.
-The Section will proctor the Local exam for homeschooled students and students at non-participating schools.
+Students interested in participating in the Olympiad must contact their chemistry teacher.
+Teachers will administer the exam to their students and students must take the Local exam with their classmates.

+The top students from our Section can participate in the National exam.
 The National exam consists of three parts.
 Part 1 is a 60-question multiple choice exam, Part 2 consists of six word problems and Part 3 consists of two lab practicals.
-Copies of past exams are on the ACS website Both the Local and National exams test students on topics beyond normal high school chemistry classes.
+Copies of past exams are on the ACS website.
+Both the Local and National exams test students on topics beyond normal high school chemistry classes.

 The top twenty students in the United States who participated in the National Olympiad can attend the two-week Study Camp in June.
 Four students and two alternates will be selected to represent the United States at the International Olympiad which is held in July.